Inspiravetion/Capsule.js/README.md

   var dracula = new Vampire();
   dracula instanceof Monster // true
 ```
+* Parameters :
  * Superclass : The constructor function of the Superclass
 * Caveats : Only supports single extension  and ```this.super()``` must be called in the Subclass constructor for extension to function properly

 ####super(funcName, argArray)
 Can be used in two different ways.
 If funcName is not present, the super gets called with this context and argArray as its parameters.
-If funcName is present, then the the Superclasses function given by funcName is called with the argArray as its parameters.
+If funcName is present, then the the Superclasse's function given by funcName is called with the argArray as its parameters.

 ```javascript
   var Vampire = function(){